-EM9201 features a radio core with a low-IF architecture and GFSK modulation scheme being compatible with popular low energy RF standards.
+EM9201 features a radio core with a low-IF architecture and GFSK modulation scheme being compliant with the emerging Bluetooth low energy technology standard.

 Control of the link-layer logic is possible though a standard SPI interface.
 To achieve this, an external host-controller MCU is required.